 | "Set up CI/CD pipeline with GitHub Actions" | "Architected zero-downtime deployment pipeline with canary releases, automated rollback triggers, and infrastructure-as-code using Terraform, reducing deployment failures by 85% and release cycle from 2 weeks to daily" |

 Notice the pattern: every "Architecture-Focused" bullet includes the design decision (what system you designed), the technical approach (specific technologies and patterns), and the measurable outcome (latency, throughput, time saved, failure reduction).
+Starting each bullet with a strong action word like "Architected," "Designed," or "Led" reinforces this pattern.
 This is what senior engineering hiring managers look for: evidence that you can think at the system level.

 Optimal Resume Structure for Software Engineers in 2026

 The order and emphasis of your resume sections should reflect the 2026 hiring reality.
+Make sure you are using an ATS-friendly resume template so your content parses correctly.
 Here is the recommended structure:

 -